martyearthy/teslareplay/README.md

   - Click any tile to **enlarge** it.
   - Click again or press **Esc** to return to the 2×2 grid.

+### Sentry Collections (One Item per Event Folder)
+Tesla stores Sentry mode footage as a folder per event, with multiple clips before and after the “trigger moment”.

+Tesla Replay groups each Sentry event folder into a single **Sentry Collection** list item:

+- **What is a “collection”?**
+  - A collection is a virtual timeline over multiple 1‑minute camera segments.
+  - Playback advances through segments automatically; you may notice a small hitch at segment boundaries (expected).

+- **Event marker**
+  - If `event.json` is present, Tesla Replay uses `event.json.timestamp` to compute an **event position** within the collection.
+  - The clip list shows a **red dot** on a small timeline bar to indicate where the event occurs.

+- **Event details popout**
+  - If the Sentry folder contains `event.json`, a small info button appears on the collection row.
+  - Clicking it shows the JSON fields in a readable panel (reason/city/street/lat/lon/etc).
+  - Close with the ✕, click outside, or press `Esc`.

+- **Thumbnails**
+  - If `event.png` exists, Tesla Replay uses it as the collection’s thumbnail (fast + consistent).

 ### TeslaCam Folder Structure Notes
 Tesla Replay expects the common Tesla USB structure: